gernst/ulang-proto/README.md

 - a primitive interactive repl
 - ad-hoc overloading of functions (based on arity and checked disjoint patterns), note that this rules out partial function applications.
+- embedded sublanguage definitions with (LL) grammars and interpreters

 ## Library + Code
 - primitive data types booleans, option, (church) numerals, lists, streams with useful functions